 We have a robust, layered infrastructure to control access to the application, including Cloudflare, AWS Cloudfront, AWS Web Application Firewall (WAF), and AWS Shield.
 These top-level systems prevent malicious requests from reaching the application.

 We use services like Amazon GuardDuty to continuously monitor for malicious activity and unauthorized behavior to protect the application, network, and data.
+Amazon Inspector continuously scans workloads for software vulnerabilities and unintended network exposure.
 When security events exceed determined thresholds, our security team acts fast, in accordance with our policies.

 Audit logs exist at all levels, including network, database, AWS console, and application.
 These logs are streamed to AWS CloudWatch for viewing and analysis, as well as being held at the server-level and redundantly archived on Amazon S3.